2023 Most Popular Economics Bachelor's Degree Schools in Minnesota

 Read full report on Economics at University of Minnesota - Twin Cities

-The in-demand bachelor’s degree programs at St Olaf College helped the school earn the #2 place on this year’s ranking of the most popular economics schools in Minnesota.
-Located in the town of Northfield, St. Olaf is a private not-for-profit school with a small student population.
+A rank of #2 on this year’s list means St Olaf College is a great place for economics students working on their bachelor’s degree.
+Located in the distant town of Northfield, St. Olaf is a private not-for-profit school with a small student population.

 Women make up 44% of the economics majors at the school.